kylemanna/docker-openvpn/docs/clients.md

 ## Client List

-See an overview of the configured clients, including revokation status:
+See an overview of the configured clients, including revocation status:

     docker run --rm -it -v $OVPN_DATA:/etc/openvpn kylemanna/openvpn ovpn_listclients